 - Troops should bring all of their own supplies to set up their booth, including a table, chairs and Girl Scout or other colorful tablecloth. - Keep booths neat at all times. - Place extra cookies and supplies under the table out of sight. - Make a poster to display the troop's goal and plans for cookie earnings.
 Customers are more inclined to make a purchase if they know how the girls plan to use their proceeds. - Do not hang anything on the walls of the location.
 If you have posters to display, neatly attach them to your table or use a table tent.
-Girl Scouts may also hold signs. - Provide information about the C4C donation program and have girls suggest the option to potential customers who may not want to purchase cookies for themselves.
-C4C is the fat-free, sugar-free, guilt-free cookie your customers want! - Every Girl Scout Shop has professional marketing tools you may want to purchase to really punch up your booth.
-Marketing materials are also available on GSGLA's Cookies+ website and in the Marketing Kit you will receive from your Service Unit Cookie Program Chair (SUCPC).
+Girls may also hold signs. - Provide information about the Cookies for the Community (C4C) program and have girls suggest the option to potential customers who may not want to purchase cookies for themselves.
+C4C is the fatfree, sugar-free, guilt-free cookie your customers want! - Every Girl Scout Shop has professional marketing tools you may want to purchase to really punch up your booth.
+Marketing materials are also available on GSGLA's Cookies+ website and in the Marketing Kit you will receive from your SUCPC.